aabbas02/MD-5-hash-algorithm-on-FPGA/README.md

 # MD-5 hash algorithm on FPGA
-contains register transfer level (RTL) implementaiton of the MD5 algorithm on Verilog.
+contains verilog implementaiton and testbench of the MD5 algorithm on Verilog.